 The following information is intended as a guide only.
-If you require further details at your parish, please contact the synod office or WorkSafe BC.
+If you require further details at your church, please contact the Synod Office or WorkSafe BC.

 8.2 WHO MUST REGISTER

 Every employer who hires workers, whether these workers are full-time, part-time or casual, must register with WorkSafe BC.